clitetailor/react-epic/docs/LiftOperator.md

 People usually tends to be tricked into the ideal that this is a loop.
 But it doesn't.

 I will tell you something.
 The change doesn't result in emitting values.
-In another word, it tell the stream that arg1 and arg2 has changed but does not emit values.
-The real stream that emits values comes from arg3.
+In another word, it only tell the core stream that arg1 and arg2 has changed and switch the stream based these two value, but does not emit any value at all.
+The real stream that emits values is the stream come from arg3.
 That why i consider `switchMap` is static and `map` is dynamic.

 So why does this important.
 If you notice, the above pattern of `todos` and `addTodo` will stretch across all other state machine pattern.
 What is the state machine pattern formally?
 And if you have another notice, why we have two nesting `switchMap` in the three argument example?